shelbyspees/website/content/posts/2020/twitter-threads.md

 date: 2020-08-30T18:32:34-07:00
 ---

-I've created a new [Threads](/threads) section of my website, which is something I've wanted to do for a while.
+I created a new [Threads](/threads) section on my website, which is something I've wanted to do for a while.
 <!--more-->

-Why bother making a section for threads?
+Why bother making a section for embedding threads?
 I've written many a thread that could be converted into a blog post, but when I sit down to do the work of converting, I often find myself stopped.
 I go into perfectionist mode and end up never publishing anything.
 So rather than overthinking the thread-to-blog step, I'm just gonna embed the tweets directly.
 Because even my off-the-cuff thoughts can be worth preserving and sharing.

 Another thing: thread unroll apps are okay, but I don't want my content being copied out to some third party.
 I don't want to have to think about their legal policies regarding my data (Twitter is bad enough on its own).
 Plus by embedding all the tweets in a thread here, you get the original shape of the tweets--short-form and informal--while avoiding Twitter's bullshit reply-hiding UI changes (omg infuriating).